 Criteria JORC Code explanation Commentary Sub- sampling techniques and sample preparation Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
 If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in situ material collected, including for instance results for field duplicate/second-half sampling.
-All samples of HPA product made in the testwork were recombined and homogenised before the final analysis samples were taken.
+Whether sample sizes are appropriate to the grain size of the material being sampled.
+Samples of HPA submitted to QUT for analysis are discrete samples from a batch of material at 2 different time points during the final stage of processing.
+The QUT laboratory dedicated to HPA testwork performed sample preparation and analysis of the as provided PRiSM samples.
+Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
+For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established.
+HPA samples were split into duplicate samples and then prepared for analysis by a total digestion procedure.
+Samples were digested in sulfuric acid.
+The digest was then quantitatively transferred to a digestion tube and made up to volume with 2% single distilled nitric acid solution.
+Analysis of the duplicate HPA samples were performed to ensure accuracy and control.
+The samples were assayed using an ICP-OES.
 This work was undertaken in the QUT laboratory which is dedicated to HPA testwork.
-Quality of Whether sample sizes are appropriate to the grain size of the material being sampled.
-The nature, quality and appropriateness of HPA samples were prepared for analysis by a assay data and laboratory tests The hattare, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
-For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (e.g. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (i.e. lack of bias) and precision have been established. total digestion procedure.
-Samples were digested in sulfuric acid.
-The digest was then quantitatively transferred to a digestion tube and made up to volume with ultrapure water.
-Triplicate analysis of the HPA samples were performed to ensure accuracy and control.
-The samples were assayed using a combination of ICP-OES and ICP-MS. This work was undertaken in the QUT laboratory which is dedicated to HPA testwork.
 Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
 The use of twinned holes.
 Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
 Discuss any adjustment to assay data.
 No exploration drilling or sampling was undertaken Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic No exploration drilling was undertaken